virtual-labs/exp-scalar-logical-time-iiith/experiment/theory.md

     This is called *monotonicity* and satisifes the consistency property of the clock.
     Non-negative integers are used in logical clocks by convention.

+A single integer is used to keep track of time for scalar logical clock.

 ## Rules for Ordering

 1. Local Rule: